 Projects

-I started writing code since I was a little kid.
-Even though I've been in Engineering leadership positions for a number of years now, I still enjoy building software a lot outside of work.
+I started writing code as a kid.
+Even after years in engineering leadership roles, I still love building software outside of work.

 React Native

-Since 2023, I’ve focused on building iOS and Mac apps using React Native, integrating on-device AI and machine learning to create privacy-first apps that work without internet access.
-These tools apply technologies like OCR, LLMs, and vector search entirely on device:
+Since 2023, I’ve focused on building iOS and Mac apps with React Native, integrating on-device AI and machine learning so they stay private and work without internet access.
+These tools use technologies like OCR, LLMs, and vector search entirely on device:

-• Receiptopia – Automatically scans and categorizes receipts using on-device OCR.
+- Receiptopia – Automatically scans and categorizes receipts with on-device OCR.

-• Spanish or Vanish – A vocabulary game that uses computer vision and object identification to help you learn Spanish.
+- Spanish or Vanish – A vocabulary game that uses computer vision to identify objects and help you learn Spanish.

-• CJExplorer – A language lookup and translation app that uses OCR and computer vision for object identification.
+- CJExplorer – A language lookup and translation app that uses OCR and computer vision for instant object identification.

-• Read Aloud EBook – Create audio book out of your ebook on-device, and create chapter summaries using a locally run LLM.
+- Read Aloud EBook – Turn an ebook into an on-device audiobook and create chapter summaries with a locally run LLM.

 AI

-In February 2024, using React/OpenAI/Python/Flask I put together a chat bot that's trained on my resume and things I wrote about.
+In February 2024, I built a chat bot with React, OpenAI, Python, and Flask, trained on my resume and writing.

 UX Certificate